Membership Basics

 How do I know how much a class costs?
 Are there additional fees at checkout?

-For some classes, you enroll upfront for all weeks instead of week by week.
-In that case, you may see an additional charge if your credits don’t cover the full upfront amount, since you’re signing up for multiple weeks at once.
+As you browse, you’ll see how many credits each class requires and how many you have left in your balance.
+Some classes require you to enroll upfront for all weeks instead of week by week.
+In that case, you may see an additional charge if your credits do not cover the full upfront amount.

 Where can I get more help if I have questions?